vladlpavlov/persidict/README.md

     >>> ['Eliza', 'authors'] ==> ['Joseph Weizenbaum']
     >>> ['Eliza', 'year'] ==> 1965

-Behind the scenes, the dictionary will create a folder named "my_folder" on a local disk.
-Each key-value pair will be stored as a separate file in this folder.
+The dictionary automatically creates a folder named "my_folder" on the local disk.
+Each key-value pair is stored as a separate file within this folder.

-If the key is a string, the string will be used to create a filename for the object.
-If the key is a sequence of strings, all but the last strings in the sequence will be used to create a name for a sub-folder in the main folder; the last string will be used to create a filename for the object which will be placed in the sub-folder.
+If the key is a string, it becomes the filename for the object.
+If the key is a sequence of strings, all strings except the last are used to create nested subfolders within the main folder.
+The final string in the sequence serves as the filename for the object, which is stored in the deepest subfolder.

 Persistent dictionaries only accept sequences of strings as keys.
 Any pickleable Python object can be used as a value.
 Unlike regular Python dictionaries, insertion order is not preserved.

     del my_dictionary